Animals ESL Games, Activities and Worksheets

 ESL Animals Game - Vocabulary: Matching - Group Work - Elementary (A1-A2) - 20 minutes

-In this fun animal vocabulary game, students play bingo by matching the names of animals to pictures.
+In this enjoyable animal vocabulary game, students play bingo by matching the names of animals to pictures.
 In groups, students take it in turns to turn over a picture card and say 'What's this animal?'
 All the students then look at their bingo cards to find a matching animal word.
 The student who has the name of the animal on their bingo card says 'This is a/an...' and puts the picture face-up on top of the matching word on their bingo card.
 The first student to complete their card with pictures shouts 'bingo' and then repeats the names of all nine animals on their card by saying 'This is a/an...'
 Students play several rounds, swapping bingo cards each time.

 What's this animal?
 Preview

-Animals Crossword
+Animal Crossword

-In this engaging animal crossword activity, students complete a crossword by describing and guessing different animals.
+In this useful animal crossword activity, students complete a crossword by describing and guessing different animals.
 In two groups, students invent and write down clues for the animals on their crossword.
 The clues cover things like what the animal looks like, where it lives, what it eats, etc. Afterwards, students pair up with someone from the other group and take it in turns to ask their partner for a clue to one of their missing words.
 Their partner reads out the clue for that word and the other student tries to guess the name of the animal.
 If the student guesses the animal successfully, they write it on their crossword.
 If not, their partner continues to give more clues until the student is able to guess the animal.
 When the students have finished, they check their spelling by comparing crosswords.

 Animals Crossword Preview